• Skip to primary navigation

 For example, it is commonly used in bread to help with fermentation and texture.

-However, sodium lactate also acts as a humectant, which can pull moisture out of the air and store it in itself.
+However, sodium lactate also is a humectant, which can pull moisture out of the air and store it in itself.

 This makes it an ideal substitute for glycerin when cooking food that takes longer to prepare, such as dough or meatloaf.